playwolf719/PHP-MVC-Study-by-Coding/README.md

 ## feature
 - very very very simple mvc for you to learn
 - Simulate the shopping procedure.
-So we have user register, login, product, order and buy through PayPal.
+So we have user register, login, product part, order part and you can buy sth by PayPal with my test account.
 - JSON
 - PayPal